 The annual engagement survey results were published a few weeks later, and everyone seemed pleased with the results.

 Let’s consider this fable in the context of culture and engagement by using simple definitions to highlight why it is essential to distinguish between the two.

-Initially, Mary feels optimistic about her manager and direct team.
+Initially, Mary felt optimistic about her manager and direct team.
 She was saying great things about the business.
 She was putting in discretionary effort and had the intent to stay for some years.

-Over time Mary was “learning” she had to stop putting forward new innovations, keep her head down and only present safe ideas if she wanted to fit in.
-She was learning not to share her efficiency improving ideas.
+Over time Mary was “learning” she had to stop putting forward innovations, keep her head down and only present safe ideas if she wanted to fit in.
+She was learning not to share her efficiency-improving ideas.
 Although she remained loyal to her sympathetic manager, Mary was at risk of leaving the business.

 The impact of ignoring the two are connected

-- If the organisation’s strategic intent is to become more efficient, to innovate, and grow, is the culture aligned to this?
+If the organisation’s strategic intent is to become more efficient, innovate, and grow, is the culture aligned to this?

 How can you affect positive change in your organisation?

 Our advice for organisations is this:

 Define: articulate simple definitions for culture and engagement everyone can understand.